yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/back-up-restore-universes/back-up-universe-data/ysql.md

 </ul>

+Use Yugabyte Platform to back up your YugabyteDB universe YSQL data.
+To schedule backups for a later time, or as a recurring task, see [Schedule universe YSQL data backups](../../schedule-data-backups/ysql).

-To immediately back up your YugabyteDB universe YSQL data, follow these steps.
+To immediately back up your YugabyteDB universe YSQL data:

 1. Open the **Universe Overview** and then click the **Backups** tab.
 The **Backups** page appears.
 2. Click **Create Backup** to open the **Create Backup** dialog.

     ![Create Backup - YSQL](/images/yp/create-backup-ysql.png)

-3. Click the **YSQL** tab and enter the following:
+3. Click the **YSQL** tab and enter the following information:

     - **Storage**: Select the storage type: `GCS Storage`, `S3 Storage`, or `NFS Storage`.
     - **Namespace**: Select the namespace from the drop-down list of available namespaces.